SciFracX/FractionalCalculus.jl/docs/src/Integral/integralapi.md

 # Fractional integral API

+FractionalCalculus.jl has a disciplinary type system, by specifying which type you want to use, you can use the relating algorithm to compute fractional differentiation and fractional integral.

-This page contain all of the existing API we can use to compute fractional integral.
+This page contain all of the existing API we can use for computing fractional integral.

 ```@docs
 FractionalCalculus.fracint